 8. Give the prepared dragon sauce a quick mix (to combine the cornstarch settled in the bottom).
 Add this sauce to the pan.
 Cook until the sauce bubbles and thickens.
 (Cook until glossy and coats the back of a spoon).

-You can serve this spicy dragon dish with any of the following accompaniments
+You can serve it with any of these Indo-Chinese dishes:

-- Noodles - Chicken Hakka Noodles, Egg Hakka Noodles, or Chicken Chow Mein
+2) Noodles like Egg Hakka Noodles or Chicken Chow Mein

 Recipe Card